beNative/docforge/docs/TECHNICAL_MANUAL.md

 -   **Database Management (`database.ts`):** This service is the single owner of the SQLite database file.
 It uses `better-sqlite3` to open the connection, run schema migrations on startup, and execute queries.
 All database access must go through this service.
 -   **IPC (Inter-Process Communication):** It sets up IPC handlers to listen for events from the renderer process.
 The UI communicates with the database *exclusively* through these channels.
 Key handlers include:
     -   `db:query`, `db:run`: Generic handlers to execute SQL against the database.
+    -   `db:duplicate-nodes`: A handler to perform a deep, transactional copy of selected nodes.
     -   `db:migrate-from-json`: A special handler for the one-time migration of data from old JSON files.
     -   Window Controls: Handlers for `window:minimize`, `window:maximize`, etc.
 -   **Security:** The `preload.ts` script uses Electron's `contextBridge` to securely expose specific IPC functions to the renderer process under the `window.electronAPI` object, maintaining context isolation.